 Although barley is almost exclusively used in the brewing industry on account of its very low gluten content, barley flour is a really nice ingredient to introduce into bread baking.
 You’ll have even more reason for using barley if you are looking to keep the glycemic index (GI) of your home-baked bread as low as possible.
 I’ve been baking with barley flour ever since I came across the delicious barley rusks (used to prepare Dakos) hugely popular on the Greek island of Crete and after lots of research and experimentation I’d like to share my barley flour bread recipe with you.

+If you’d like to make Greek barley rusks at home try this recipe which uses 44% barley flour.
 Firstly though, I want to give you some background on barley flour and the glycemic index GI/ glycemic load GL values of different types of grains.

 Barley flour bread is low GI bread

 I’ve recently looked into low glycemic bread options as I’ve had to ensure my blood sugar levels were as stable as possible throughout the day for health reasons connected to my pregnancy.
 Out of all the grains, barley seems to come out on top.
 It contains a soluble fiber called beta-glucan which has been shown to slow glucose absorption and thought to help lower blood cholesterol.

 The table below shows (reasonably) comprehensive information comparing the GI and GL of different grains, flours and one specific brand of bread.
 Data source: http://www.diogenes-eu.org/GI-Database/Default.htm